 It’s the third week of my bullet journalling efforts and I’ve finally managed to draw something on a daily page!
 This week saw me add in a daily ‘to cook’ section as well as separate out my activities.
 While I suspect my layout will continue to develop over time this one is working for me right now and I’m getting most of the stuff done.

-I’ve noticed that I’m planning more sensitively around how much time I have available so and leaving days with fewer tasks so I have built in catch up time.
-I’m also no having to use the weekends to catch up which must be a good thing!
+I’ve noticed that I’m planning more sensitively around how much time I have available so and leaving days with fewer tasks so I have built-in catch-up time.
+I’m also not having to use the weekends to catch up which must be a good thing!

 I then added in some project pages.
 It felt really good to empty my brain on these and know that I would always be able to add to the task list and keep track of where it was.

-I created a new slimmed down habits list.
-I had too many things on the previous on.
-Some of the things either weren’t habits or were habits that had become imbedded.
-I wasn’t managing to focus on picking up the new habits because the already embedded ones made me look like I was doing ok.
+I created a new slimmed-down habits list.
+I had too many things on the previous one.
+Some of the things either weren’t habits or were habits that had become embedded.
+I wasn’t managing to focus on picking up the new habits.
+This was because the already embedded ones made me look like I was doing ok.
 This new grid should expose where I’m not taking action.
 I’ve once again ordered in the order I am likely to undertake tasks.

-Finally I wrote down some tips to help me with weekly and monthly planning.
-This is the kind of this I’d have either not have been able to find in a previous notebook because it would have been on multiple pages, or I’d have written on a sticky note and misplaced.
+Finally, I wrote down some tips to help me with weekly and monthly planning.
+This is the kind of thing I’d not have been able to find in a previous notebook because it would have been on multiple pages.
+Or I’d have written on a sticky note and misplaced it.

-I still want to make my pages a little more arty but as I remind myself every time I write something in my journal – this is my bullet journal; it’s not accountable to anyone else.
+I still want to make my pages a little artier.
+But as I remind myself every time I write something in my journal – this is my bullet journal; it’s not accountable to anyone else.